opensean/dockdash/README.md

 Pass either a list of container names or numerical IDs to DockDash to start a dashboard.

-In the following example I have started five containers all setup to ping www.google.com by executing the following command five times:
+In the following example I have started five containers to run as background processes by executing the following command five times.
+All five are setup up to ping www.google.com.

 ```
     $ docker run -d --rm alpine:latest ping www.google.com